xdhiru/ark-curser/README.md

    * To add your own workers:

      1. Place the worker's name template PNG in the `Templates/` directory.
-     2. Place the worker's category if it does not already exist.
+     2. Place the worker's category icon if it does not already exist.
      3. Update the dictionary in `tasks/handle_trading_posts.py` with the new worker’s details.